semgrep/semgrep-docs/docs/deployment/connect-scm.md

         3. The CI job starts automatically to establish a connection with Semgrep Cloud Platform.
 Alternatively, if it does not start automatically, start the job from the GitLab CI/CD interface.
 Upon establishing a connection, your repository appears in **Semgrep Cloud Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.

 :::info
-Learn how to install the [Semgrep App for GitHub Enterprise](/deployment/semgrep-app-ghe) to connect Semgrep to a GitHub Enterprise organization.
+Learn how to install a private [Semgrep App for GitHub Enterprise](/deployment/semgrep-app-ghe) to connect Semgrep to a GitHub Enterprise organization.
 :::

 ## Next steps